LeeFall1/Python-Image-Compilers/readme.md

-INSTALL FFMPEG
+INSTALL FFMPEG, then
 SET ENVIROMENT PATH https://www.javatpoint.com/how-to-set-python-path (BUT SELECT FFMPEG)

-INSTALL PYTHON 3
+INSTALL PYTHON 3, then
 SET ENVIROMENT PATH https://www.javatpoint.com/how-to-set-python-path

 WE WILL USE S:\EXAMPLE FOR OUR DIRECTIORY.
 MAKE A WORK DIRECTORY LIKE MINE..